WARNING – SPREADSHEETS IN USE

 Types of Spreadsheet Fraud

-This is increasing common and involves the modifying the way a spreadsheet is viewed.
+This is increasingly common and involves modifying the way a spreadsheet is viewed.
 Sometimes whole lines of data are made invisible.
-Negative values are formatted to show as positive values and the fronts color used is the same as the background color.
-This was shown in the ProQuest fraud – which resulted in loss of market cap to the tune of $437 million.
+Negative values are formatted to show as positive values and the color of the font used is the same as the background color.
+This was shown in the ProQuest fraud – which resulted in a loss of market cap to the tune of $437 million.
 Hirth’s account reconciliation spreadsheets contained “hidden rows”.
 This meant that false account entries were not visible when printed in hard copy.
 Hirth also used “white font” in these spreadsheets.
-This placed false information in white-color text so that they were invisible.
+This placed false information in the white-color text so that they were invisible.

 Auditing Excel Spreadsheets